 Why you should buy this: It’s a big vehicle that doesn’t feel big.

 Who’s it for: Large families.

 How much will it cost: $32,295+

 The Ascent was designed primarily to keep Subaru owners who needed bigger vehicles from defecting to other brands, but it’s a solid choice even if your current ride isn’t a Forester or an Outback.
 In addition to plenty of space (including a headline-grabbing 19 cupholders), the seven- or eight-seat Ascent boasts a solid array of tech features and impressive driving dynamics.

-While not a sports car, the Ascent is also quite nice to drive.
-The 2.4-liter turbocharged boxer-four engine’s 260 hp and 277 lb-ft are more than adequate and, unlike some competitors, Subaru offers all-wheel drive as standard equipment.
-The Ascent handles twisty back roads like a much smaller car, and even offers a useful 5,000 pounds of towing capacity.
+While not a sports car, theis also quite nice to drive, and Subaru makes all-wheel drive standard.
+It handles twisty back roads like a much smaller car and even offers a useful 5,000 pounds of towing capacity.

 Our full Subaru Ascent first-drive review

 Why you should buy this: It’s practical, stylish, and high-tech.